xAct-contrib/examples/README.md

 **Raychaudhuri**
-Follows section 9.2 of Wald's book (General Relativity) on Raychaudhuri for null geodesics
+Follows section 9.2 of Wald's book (General Relativity) on the Raychaudhuri equation for a congruence of timelike geodesics

 **SymManipulatorLovelockExample**